UniqueNetwork/unique_docs/docs/tutorials/nfts-fetching.md

 }
 ```

-It returns all existing tokes from your scan, but probably you'd like to make some limitations because handling big arrays of data might be expensive for both back-end and front-end parts of your application.
+The request returns all existing tokens, but probably you'd like to make some filtering because handling big arrays of data might be expensive for both back-end and front-end parts of your application.
 For this reason, we will define a limit value in our query:

 ```graphql:no-line-numbers